kx1t/planefence/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+# Release History
+- v1: PlaneFence based on BASH and Python scripts.
+Iterates through all logs every time it is invoked
+- v1: Using CRON to invoke script every 2 minutes
+- v2: never publicly released
+- v3.0: total rewrite of planefence.sh and major simplification of planefence.py
+- v3.0: only iterates through the socket30003 log lines that weren't processed previously.
+Reduced execution time dramatically, from ~1 minute for 1M lines, to an average of ~5 seconds between two runs that are 2 minutes apart.
+- v3.0: uses Systemd to run planefence as a daemon; removed need for cronjob.